 Source: Bali Villa Realty - 2-bedroom for Sale in Ubud for $247,000 with Ricefield View

-Villas are highly popular among foreign investors, especially for rental income.
-In Bali, villa pricing is generally influenced by the number of bedrooms (small, medium, large villas) and the location (popular or emerging areas).
+Villa pricing in Bali is generally influenced by the number of bedrooms (small, medium, large villas) and the location (popular or emerging areas).

 Villa Price Based on Number of Bedrooms

-The more bedrooms a villa has, the higher the price tends to be.
-For investors, adding extra bedrooms has long been a popular way to increase rental yield and overall revenue.
+It’s worth noting that the more bedrooms a villa has, the higher the price tends to be.
+Adding extra bedrooms has long been a popular way to increase rental yield and overall revenue.

 However, don’t decide the number of bedrooms solely based on the idea of boosting profit.
 Every property has its own purpose and positioning: